Skip to content

 Property Introduction

-The key property of TenantLineInnerInterceptor is tenantLineHandler, which is an instance of the TenantLineHandler interface and is used to handle tenant-related logic.
+The key property of TenantLineInnerInterceptor is tenantLineHandler, which is an instance of the TenantLineHandler interface used to handle tenant-related logic.

 Property NameTypeDefault ValueDescription